-We visited Maldives around this time 8 years ago.
+We visited the Maldives around this time 8 years ago.
 Facebook is showing these days the pictures that we took and shared on Facebook then.
 It took me down my memories on this lazy afternoon.
-Maldives is a South Asian island country, located in the Indian Ocean, situated in the Arabian Sea.
+The Maldives is a South Asian island country, located in the Indian Ocean, situated in the Arabian Sea.
 It lies southwest of Sri Lanka and India.
 The name “Maldives” has derived from the Tamil words maalai (garland) and theevu (island).
 The etymology of the word ‘Maldives’ refers to the remarkable geography of this scattered archipelago.
 The “garland islands” are indeed draped like a necklace across the Indian Ocean, hanging below the teardrop-shaped earring of Sri Lanka.

 The Maldives is the world’s lowest country in terms of elevation, and therefore first in the climate change firing line, which makes its natural wonders seem all the more precious, particularly when you meet the wildlife.
 The average elevation of this country of coral beaches is around 4 feet above sea level, and the highest point in the entire nation is just under 8 feet (about 2.4 meters).
-This was the reason for us to decide for the Maldives.
-Of course, stunning white-sand beaches and an amazing underwater world make Maldives an obvious choice for a true holiday of a lifetime.
+This was the reason for us to decide on the Maldives.
+Of course, stunning white-sand beaches and an amazing underwater world make the Maldives an obvious choice for a true holiday of a lifetime.

 We stayed at Sheraton Full Moon Resort & Spa on Furanafushi atoll.
 There are few places in the world where your hotel transfer is a huge part of your holiday experience.
 Forget long minibus rides from the airport or endless hours stuck in a taxi, the unique formation of the Maldives means that to reach your private island resort you’ll get to travel by speedboat!
-After you arrive into Malé airport, your speedboat will arrive at the jetty just across the road from the terminal.
+After you arrive at Malé airport, your speedboat will arrive at the jetty just across the road from the terminal.
 Speedboats are operated by individual resorts and come in various forms, but all offer a comfortable start to your holiday.

 The Sheraton Full Moon Resort & Spa can be reached within 20-25 minutes by speedboat.
-On board they handed out water and a well needed refreshing cold towel.
+On board, they handed out water and a well needed refreshing cold towel.
 The staffs were waiting for us at the jetty with some refreshments and took care of our check-in while we enjoyed our welcome drink.
 The setup of the Sheraton Maldives (and most other resorts on the Maldives) is that there is only the resort on the island.

 A tiny speck of an island surrounded by a turquoise lagoon and the whitest sand you’ve ever seen.
 It’s better than the pictures – the Maldives is where colour comes to life.
 The turquoise lagoons are crystal clear.
 These are the most beautiful small islands on Earth.